 5 - Chichen Itza: A sacred site for the contemporary Maya

-Although the archaeological site of Chichen Itza has become particularly popular with visitors from all over the world, and contemporary Mayans still consider it a sacred place and continue to go there to seek blessings and healing for health concerns and personal difficulties.
+Although the archaeological site of Chichen Itza has become particularly popular with visitors from all over the world, the contemporary Maya, who still regard it as a sacred place, continue to go there to ask for blessings and cures for health problems or personal difficulties.

 Some also go there to perform rituals on significant dates in the Mayan calendar such as the equinoxes and solstices.
 Their celebration includes purification ceremonies, traditional dances and offerings.

-According to them, the spiritual energy of each individual affects the site of Chichen Itza, and it is for this reason that it is imperative to behave with humility, and ask permission before going there.
+According to them, the spiritual energy of each individual affects the site of Chichen Itza, which is why it is imperative to behave with humility and ask permission before visiting.

-For the Contemporary Maya, Chichen Itza is not just a tourist site, but a sacred place of cultural heritage.
+For the contemporary Maya, Chichen Itza is not just a tourist attraction, but a sacred place of cultural heritage.

-Chichen Itza is a must-see on a visit to the South East of the country.
-Mexico.
-The archaeological site can be visited in 2 to 3 hours.
-To fully understand its history we advise you to take a guide, if possible a local Mayan guide who will transmit his passion for Chichen Itza.
+Chichen Itza is a must-see when visiting south-east Mexico.
+The archaeological site takes 2 to 3 hours to visit.
+To fully understand its history, we recommend that you take a guide, if possible a local Mayan guide, who will share his passion for Chichen Itza with you.